Archie Shepp: Early career

 Shepp participated in the sessions for Coltrane's A Love Supreme in late 1964, but none of the takes he participated in were included on the final LP release (they were made available for the first time on a 2002 reissue).
 However, Shepp, along with Tchicai and others from the Four for Trane sessions, then recorded Ascension with Coltrane in 1965, and his place alongside Coltrane at the forefront of the avant-garde jazz scene was epitomized when the pair split a record (the first side a Coltrane set, the second a Shepp set) entitled New Thing at Newport released in late 1965.

 In 1965, Shepp released Fire Music, which included the first signs of his developing political consciousness and his increasingly Afrocentric orientation.
 The album took its title from a ceremonial African music tradition and included a reading of an elegy for Malcolm X. Shepp's 1967 The Magic of Ju-Ju also took its name from African musical traditions, and the music was strongly rooted in African music, featuring an African percussion ensemble.
 At this time, many African-American jazzmen were increasingly influenced by various continental African cultural and musical traditions; along with Pharoah Sanders, Shepp was at the forefront of this movement.
 The Magic of Ju-Ju defined Shepp's sound for the next few years: freeform avant-garde saxophone lines coupled with rhythms and cultural concepts from Africa.

-Shepp was invited to perform in Algiers for the 1969 Pan-African Cultural Festival of the Organization for African Unity, along with Dave Burrell, Sunny Murray, and Clifford Thornton.
+Shepp was invited to perform in Algiers for the 1969 Pan-African Cultural Festival of the Organization of African Unity, along with Dave Burrell, Sunny Murray, and Clifford Thornton.
 This ensemble then recorded several sessions in Paris at the BYG Actuel studios.

 Shepp continued to experiment into the new decade, at various times including harmonica players and spoken word poets in his ensembles.
 With 1972's Attica Blues and The Cry of My People, he spoke out for civil rights; the former album was a response to the Attica Prison riots.
 Shepp also writes for theater; his works include The Communist (1965) and Lady Day: A Musical Tragedy (1972).
 Both were produced by Robert Kalfin at the Chelsea Theater Center.

+In the late 1960s, Shepp began his teaching career as a professor of African-American Studies at SUNY in Buffalo, New York.
 In 1971, Shepp was recruited to the University of Massachusetts Amherst by Randolph Bromery, beginning a 30-year career as a professor of music.
 Shepp's first two courses were entitled "Revolutionary Concepts in African-American Music" and "Black Musician in the Theater".
-Shepp was also a professor of African-American Studies at SUNY in Buffalo, New York.

 In the late 1970s and beyond, Shepp's career went between various old territories and various new ones.
 He continued to explore African music, while also recording blues, ballads, spirituals (on the 1977 album Goin' Home with Horace Parlan) and tributes to more traditional jazz figures such as Charlie Parker and Sidney Bechet, while at other times dabbling in R&B, and recording with various European artists including Jasper van't Hof, Tchangodei and Dresch Mihály.